build-on-aws/content/posts/amazon-bedrock-custom-langchain-agent/index.md

   - generative-ai
 authorGithubAlias: aws-banjo
 authorName: Banjo Obayomi
-date: 2023-10-31
+date: 2023-11-01
 ---

 |ToC|
 |---|

 You've already dipped your toes into generative AI, exploring large language models (LLMs), and prompt engineering.
-Now you're ready for the next challenge: building an "agent" that acts like a toolset for your LLMs, much like a calculator aids us humans for solving math problems.
+Now you're ready for the next challenge: building an "agent" that acts like a tool set for your LLMs, much like a calculator aids us humans for solving math problems.

 While [LangChain](https://www.langchain.com/) is great for building agents, creating custom prompts and tools can get a bit complex.

 In this hands-on guide, let's get straight to it.
-I'll guide you through refining [Agent AWS](https://community.aws/posts/building-agent-aws?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-custom-langchain-agent) our AWS Solutions Architect Agent.
+I'll guide you through refining [Agent AWS](https://community.aws/posts/building-agent-aws) our AWS Solutions Architect Agent.
 You'll see how to design custom prompts and tools and plug this agent into a [Streamlit](https://streamlit.io/) chatbot.
-By the end, you'll have an agent capable of querying AWS documentation and deploying Lambda functions, all backed by [Amazon Bedrock](https://aws.amazon.com/bedrock/?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-custom-langchain-agent).
+By the end, you'll have an agent capable of querying AWS documentation and deploying AWS Lambda functions, all backed by [Amazon Bedrock](https://aws.amazon.com/bedrock/?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-custom-langchain-agent).
 Ready to step up your agent game?
 Let's dive in.

 The full code of the agent can be viewed [here](https://github.com/build-on-aws/amazon-bedrock-custom-langchain-agent)